Controversies Regarding Subclinical Leaflet Thrombosis After TAVR

 Mamas A Mamas

 Professor Mamas Mamas trained in Medicine at the University of Oxford, completing his clinical training in 2000.
-He is a Professor of Cardiology at Keele University and is a practicing interventional cardiologist.
+He is a Professor of Cardiology at Keele University and is a practising interventional cardiologist.

 Professor Mamas is an Associate Editor of Circulation Cardiovascular Interventions and a board member of the European Association of Percutaneous Cardiovascular Interventions, European Society of Cardiology.
-He is the Clinical Director of the Centre for Prognosis Research at Keele University, and leads a group of clinicians, data scientists and statisticians whose research interests focus around the use of routinely collected electronic healthcare data to inform the diagnosis, treatment and clinical outcomes of real-world patients with cardiovascular disease.
+He is the Clinical Director of the Centre for Prognosis Research at Keele University.
+He leads a group of clinicians, data scientists and statisticians whose research interests focus on using routinely collected electronic healthcare data to inform the diagnosis, treatment and clinical outcomes of real-world patients with cardiovascular disease.
 He has published over 500 peer-reviewed manuscripts using big data in populations with cardiovascular disease.

-Professor Mamas Mamas is an Editorial Board member of Cardiac Failure Review.
+Professor Mamas Mamas is an Editorial Board member of Cardiac Failure Review and Interventional Cardiology: Reviews, Research, Resources (ICR3).

 Kimberly Atianzar, MD, is a Director, Structural Heart Program Director, Structural Imaging Assistant Professor of Medicine Medical College of Georgia at Augusta University, Augusta, GA Editor for the Fellows and Early Career Structuralists Forum for Structural Heart: Journal of the Heart Team.